chetotam/HelloVoxel/README.md

 * scoring;

-* better player controls, mb make some use of keyboard, gamepad support;
+* better player controls, gamepad support, mb make some use of keyboard;

-* powerups and game events like in original Voxel Rush game (powerups are this small red things and they have no effect for now due to absence of collision detection);

 * sound;